LackingInGrav1tas/chc/README.md

 # chc
 A simple interpreter.
-My first real attmept, so keep that in mind.
+My first real attemept, so keep that in mind.
-CHC is a simple interpreted language which supports class and functions systems.
-It utilizes strict evaluation and is written completely in C++
+CHC is a simple interpreted language which supports functions.
+It utilizes lazy evaluation and is written completely in C++

 SYNTAX